Jbdealord/payment_api_v1/README.md

 5. Add capability to add custom currencies (e.g. new cryptocurrencies).
 6. Avoid payments between same balance of same account.
 While payments between different balances of same account sounds reasonable.

+Documentation and Workflows:

+1. Create `CONTRIBUTING.md` file in the root of this repository to store rules directly related to contribution - Code of Conduct, Pull Requesting, etc ...